-The city centr is fairly small and walkable, so where you stay matters less in Madrid than in more spread out cities.
+The city centre is fairly small and walkable, so where you stay matters less in Madrid than in more spread out cities.
 You can easily walk most places or hop on the convenient and cheap metro system.

 Las Letras, the literary district, is a great centrally located place to stay.
 It is near the city’s main museums, parks, nightlife, and there are many hotels and hostels to choose from in the area.

-We do not recommend Airbnb for travellers in Madrid as it is pushing out residents and driving up rents in the historic center.
+We do not recommend Airbnb for travellers in Madrid as it is pushing out residents and driving up rents in the historic centre.
 This has also led to many illegal Airbnbs with substandard conditions, so you’re better off booking other forms of accommodation anyway.